 We liked where we landed with the language.
 It hit on all the required priorities in a nice, succinct, conversational way that didn’t toe any tricky legal lines.
 And then…

-This project isn’t going to win a Lion, but I thought it served as a good microcosm of the kind of work I do on a daily basis.
+I thought this project served as a good microcosm of the kind of work I did during my time on Kenvue.
 Distillation of heavy strategy, walking a tight rope of legal constraints and linguistic limitations, while still trying to deliver a creatively satisfying end-product.

 Next up, a Band-Aid project aiming to remind consumers to be prepared for holiday wound care before the season gets underway.
 Challenge here is, how do you keep the work fun and holiday friendly while still speaking to the fairly serious problem it’s designed to solve?
 “For When Your Kid Inevitably Sticks an Ornament Hook In Their Thumb” probably wasn’t going to cut it.

 Kenvue also has entire lines of products entirely dedicated to childcare.
-This work also tends to present plenty of opportunities to have a little fun.
-This pediatrics display was a Walgreens exclusive.
+This work tends to present plenty of opportunities to have a little fun.
+Like this.

-Within this category, we also did an Amazon brand page, in which the client also wanted to incorporate product education.
-So for this job I served as both creator and editor, to ensure the educational content didn’t bog down the end goal, which was to sell products.
+Within this category, we also did an Amazon brand page, in which the client wanted to incorporate product education.
+So for this job I served as both creator and editor, to ensure the educational content didn’t bog down the end goal of conversion.